Banking crisis breakthroughs win Nobel economics prize for Bernanke, Diamond, Dybvig | Business

 "The actions taken by central banks and financial regulators around the world in confronting two recent major crises – the Great Recession and the economic downturn that was generated by the COVID-19 pandemic – were in large part motivated by the laureates’ research," the Swedish Academy said in announcing this year's prize winners.
 Governments around the world bailed out banks in 2008 and 2009, generating a torrent of criticism as ordinary consumers suffered with many losing their homes even as banks, a key culprit of the crisis, were saved.

-But society on the whole benefited, the laureates' research suggests.
+But society on the whole benefited and the bailouts, even if morally questionable to some, likely prevented more pain, the laureates' research suggests.
 "Even though these bailouts have problems, ... they could actually be good for society," Diamond, a University of Chicago professor, told a news conference with the Swedish Academy, arguing that preventing the collapse of investment bank Lehman Brothers would have made the crisis less severe.

 "It probably would have been better if Lehman Brothers had not collapsed unexpectedly," Diamond said.
 "Had they found a way I think the world would have had less of a severe crisis."
 Ironically Bernanke was the chair of the U.S. Federal Reserve at the time of Lehman's collapse in 2008, which became one of the main catalysts of the world's biggest financial turmoil since the 1930s.